tkhamez/swagger-eve-java/docs/CorporationApi.md

 <a name="getCorporationsCorporationIdStructures"></a>
 # **getCorporationsCorporationIdStructures**
-> List&lt;GetCorporationsCorporationIdStructures200Ok&gt; getCorporationsCorporationIdStructures(corporationId, datasource, ifNoneMatch, language, page, token, userAgent, xUserAgent)
+> List&lt;GetCorporationsCorporationIdStructures200Ok&gt; getCorporationsCorporationIdStructures(corporationId, acceptLanguage, datasource, ifNoneMatch, language, page, token)

 Get corporation structures

 Get a list of corporation structures.
-This route&#39;s version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager
+This route&#39;s version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Station_Manager

 ### Example
 ```java